widgetbook/widgetbook-hosting/README.md

 ![image info](./docs/assets/CreateCompany.png)

-> **Alpha Version:** After the company is create you need to logout and then login again.
-After you logged in again you can view the details of the company.
+> **Alpha Version:** After the company is created, you need to logout and then login again.
+After you logged in again, you can view the details of the company.

 On the detail page of a company, a card which allows to fetch the API key is displayed.